mcbradyk1/event-photo-template/NEW-EVENT.md

 1. **Delete the Google Drive folder** (removes the originals).
 2. **Delete the GitHub repo** (removes the site instantly).
+3. **Delete the event's Apps Script deployment** (or the whole script project).

-Both are independent — deleting one event never affects another.
-The shared service account, PAT, and Apps Script stay put for the next event.
+All independent — deleting one event never affects another.
+The shared service account, PAT, and master `code.gs` stay put for the next event.

 ## Per-event checklist (copy/paste)